 Huge congratulations to Zhenjiang Li who won the Outstanding Trainee Abstract Award at the US DOHaD Annual Meeting for his work entitled “Metabolome-wide Association Study of Prenatal Exposure to Ambient PM2.5 with Pre- and Early-term Births in the Atlanta African American Maternal-Child Cohort “

-Congratulations to our member Dr. Robert Hood and Dr. Donghai Liang for their new publication in Environment International–“Pesticide residue intake from fruits and vegetables and alterations in the serum metabolome of women undergoing infertility treatment “.This study identified biological pathways and alterations in the serum metabolome associated with pesticide residue intake from fruits and vegetables.
+Congratulations to our member Dr. Robert Hood, Dr. Donghai Liang and Ziyin Tang for their new publication in Environment Epidemiology–“Length of PM2.5 exposure and alternations in the serum metabolome among women undergoing infertility treatment.